When you click Add... from the Write Questionnaire dialog, the Add to Questionnaire dialog is displayed:

 Available question types are:

 Lets you add a select-type question.
-Examples include radio button (select one from a list), drop-down combo boxes, and select all that apply (check-box).
+Examples include radio button (select one from a list), dropdowns, and select all that apply (check-box).
 See Select Questions.

 Lets you compose Select, Numeric, Constant Sum, Ranking, and Open-end questions in a grid format (usually multiple rows and/or columns).
 See Grid Questions.